leonardothibes/puppet-util/README.md

 My Standard Library for Puppet Modules.

 This module provides a "standard library" of resources for developing Puppet Modules.
-This modules will include the following additions to Puppet
+This modules will include the following additions to Puppet:

  * chmod
  * chown